grisha/mod_python/Doc/pythonapi.rst

 The request object is a Python mapping to the Apache `request_rec` structure.
 When a handler is invoked, it is always passed a single argument - the request object.
-For brevity, we oftern refer to it here and throughout the code as ``req``.
+For brevity, we often refer to it here and throughout the code as ``req``.

 You can dynamically assign attributes to it as a way to communicate